Summary

 FAQs

-What is the Appliances as a Service (AaaS) model and how does Electrolux implement it?
+What is Electrolux’s Appliances as a Service program and when did it launch?